 3 ways how Google collects your data

 When you use Google services, you allow them to learn any required information about you, such as your tastes, preferences in clothes and food, places you like to visit, etc. Based on this knowledge, Google shows you relevant contextual ads.
-Below you can find sources for such data collection.

 Getting hold of passwords, hackers gain users’ contacts in address book, network accounts, sensitive data, and private correspondence.
 Moreover, they run programs that enter stolen usernames and passwords on thousands of websites until one hits.
 It gives an opportunity for scammers to send letters on behalf of a victim.
 Additionally, having logged in, they can change the password, and lock access to users’ Gmail.

-- Chrome.
 The risk gets more increased if we talk about search queries and web history that sync across multiple gadgets.
 According to Aaron Titus, Identity Finder’s Chief Privacy Officer and General Counsel, “Any time information is automatically and seamlessly shared between devices, there is a danger that some of the information was not intended to be shared with another device.”

-- Google Maps.
 Google pleased smartphone users all over the world with a free navigation app, Google Maps.
 It’s too early to celebrate!
 There are some features, which can threaten your online security.
 First of all, it will propose you to log in to your Google account and type your home address for better routing.
 Also, adding geotags of the places you visit, you give hackers, who succeeded in accessing your account, an opportunity to be fully acquainted with your location data.
 Now they can create a comprehensive picture of your interests, habits, and preferences.

-Unfortunately, there isn’t the only right way to avoid your data collection from the all-seeing eye of Google.
-At any rate, you can get more online freedom, secure your browsing, and make your private data inaccessible for third parties with a reliable VPN service, like VPN Unlimited.
-It isn’t a magic bullet, but VPN Unlimited offers you the privacy measures, which will prevent hackers from grabbing and snatching your personal information.
+Ok, you know how much data is collected and how to manage that (to the possible extent).
+But how can you make your private data secure and inaccessible for third parties?
+For that, use a reliable VPN service, like KeepSolid VPN Unlimited.
+It isn’t a magic bullet, but it offers you the privacy measures, which will prevent hackers from grabbing and snatching your personal information.